A Team Of Researchers At The University Of Nebraska - Lincoln Needs The Help Of Curious People

-This program is a collaboration between the Department of Civil Engineering at the University of Nebraska-Lincoln, the Department of Environmental, Agricultural and Occupational Health at the University of Nebraska Medical Center, and GC Resolve.
+The Citizen Scientist Program is a collaboration between the Department of Civil Engineering at the University of Nebraska-Lincoln, the Department of Environmental, Agricultural and Occupational Health at the University of Nebraska Medical Center, and GC Resolve.
 Other participants include various High School Science and FFA Students, various organizations, and dozens of volunteer Citizen Scientists.